The Making of Mississippi

 A: The machines of the Global Village Construction Set have been featured in global media and as a result many people have become DIY replicators.
 The Compressed Earth Block press has been replicated in Texas, Indiana, China, and Italy just to name a few.
 The LifeTrac tractor has been built in Guatemala and in Los Angeles for use by the South Central Farmers.
 I recently heard of a project to use the CEB press to rebuilt Kurdish homes in Iraq.
 They’ve moved on to prototype 3D printers, micro tractors, and other heavy farming equipment.

 4) What was it like living on the road?

 It was amazing to see nearly the entire country.
 It is a remarkably different place from one town to the next full of warm and interesting folks.
 The few times I felt threatened were miniscule in comparison to all the memorable experiences of strangers inviting me into their homes and sharing their lives with me.
-That’s why I love documentary.

 3) How did you decide to bring Turner and Marcin together?

 A: Turner was always dealing with a lot of small broken farm equipment.
-When I told him about Marcin’s project he was pretty excited about the possibility of someday having affordable large-scale machinery such as that.
+When I told him about Marcin’s project he was pretty excited about the possibility of someday having affordable large-scale machinery like his.
 Marcin was working hard on getting the LifeTrac tractor operational for farming and construction.
 Heavy testing of each model was necessary for progress in the design.
 It became clear that a tractor for New Orleans would be a great idea and would benefit both of them, so we organized an introduction and planned for them to get together and build.

-However, I did not expect for them to get along so well, and the friendship and subsequent mentor-ship that occurred was a complete surprise to me.
+However, I did not expect for them to get along so well, and the friendship and subsequent mentorship that occurred was a complete surprise to me.
 Their relationship changed the focus of the film once again and it was an organic process from there to edit the film to what it is now.

 2) What does the title mean?